 Strickland withdrew thousands of dollars before he went on a shopping spree that weekend, which included a $799 leather jacket, Timberland boots and a $27.99 pair of jeans from Marshalls.

-Police Chief Michael Ciminelli, a Rochester native with two decades of experience investigating drug crimes with the U.S. Drug Enforcement Administration, says he believes not being able to transfer money on the weekend might have saved Kollias' life.
+Police Chief Michael Ciminelli, a Rochester native with 12 years of experience with the U.S. Drug Enforcement Administration, says he believes not being able to transfer money on the weekend might have saved Kollias' life.
 "There's no doubt the absolute intent was, once they got the money from that account, these kids would have been killed," Ciminelli says.
 "They certainly had no reason to keep them alive after that.
 And every reason to not keep them alive, frankly.
 It was now a race against time."

 That night, the seventh-floor roommate who had ignored Hughes' Facebook messages reached out to Isaiah Smith, asking him whether he knew anything about what had happened to their teammates.
 Ciminelli says Smith then contacted his former drug suppliers and "offered them $15,000 to release" his teammates.
 "But they said, 'We don't want money; we want blood.'"